culvertsoft/mgen/README.md

  - project: which project file to load (see the previous section to learn more about project files).
  - plugin_paths: where the compiler should search for java JAR files containing IDL parsers and code generators.

-Example: Here is how we generate a data model for testing the MGen Compiler:
+Example: Here is how we generate [the data model for testing the MGen Compiler](https://github.com/culvertsoft/mgen/tree/master/mgen-compiler/src/test/resources):

     java -jar ../mgen-compiler/target/mgen-compiler-assembly-SNAPSHOT.jar -project="../mgen-compiler/src/test/resources/project.xml" -plugin_paths="../mgen-cppgenerator/target/"